mmu-webdesign/IWD-web-term2/rwd-week-6.md

 *   [A good introduction from MDN about how to organise your work](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/Dealing_with_files).

-*   We want your html page to be called index.html
+>We want your html page to be called **index.html** - it's always suprising how many students miss this!

+## MS Windows

+**If you use a windows computer, read this:**

+>File extensions - .html .css .js .pdf

-**If you use a windows computer, read this:** On Windows computers, you might have trouble seeing the file names, because Windows has an option called Hide extensions for known file types turned on by default.
+On Windows computers, you might have trouble seeing the file names, because Windows has an option called Hide extensions for known file types turned on by default.
 Generally you can turn this off by going to Windows Explorer, selecting the Folder options... option, unchecking the Hide extensions for known file types checkbox, then clicking OK.
 For more specific information covering your version of Windows, you can search on the web.

 ## Check list